 There are many people out protesting against spending cuts in education.
 This state, California, as well as the country as a whole, is massively in debt.
-However, all that I hear are frantic cries for no more spending cuts and no more new taxes.
+However, all that I hear are frantic cries for “no more spending cuts” and “no more new taxes”.
 Now, just how is that supposed to work?

+(1) The overpowering desire to get something for nothing drives us to conjure up by-paths that make us feel we can.
+A good example of this is the idea of taxing the ‘rich greedy corporations’.
+That either forces a corporation to (1) relocate abroad and lay off workers, (2) pass tax increases onto us customers through higher prices, or (3) make its business less competitive in the global market place and eventually lay off workers.
 Getting things the easy way is a healthy instinct in the wild.
 As a result, the core driving force in human civilization has always been to make life as easy as possible.
 However, a relentless drive to get things the easy way has consequences that make life much more difficult in the end.
 In the end, balance is essential.
-There is no free lunch, despite all our rationalizations and clever by-paths to the contrary.
+There is no free lunch, despite our rationalizations and short-sighted shortcuts to the contrary.
 Chapter 53 sobers us up, Were I possessed of the least knowledge, I would, when walking on the great way, fear only paths that lead astray.
 The great way is easy, yet people prefer by-paths.